 In 1762 the wood building was judged to be “greatly in decay.”
 The parish vestry (the church governing body), meeting at The Falls Church, ordered a new brick building constructed on the same site.
 In 1763, George Washington and George William Fairfax were appointed church wardens with responsibility to contract for a new building.
 This was Washington’s last official act on behalf of the church because the parish was divided in 1765 before work began.
+However, he was not successful in finding a contractor.
 After 1765, The Falls Church became the seat of the new Fairfax Parish

 Work on the new church was begun in 1767 under the direction of Colonel James Wren, a vestry member, who had designed the building.
 His plans were also used for Christ Church in Alexandria and Pohick Church near Lorton.
 The three Wren churches are similar in their symmetrical Georgian style.
 All three churches originally had box pews so that families could sit together and bring their own small fireboxes to provide heat in the winter since there was no other heat in the buildings.
 The new building was completed late in the fall of 1769.
 It is the oldest remaining church building north of Quantico in Virginia.

 During the Revolutionary War, the church building was a recruiting station for the Fairfax militia.
 Tradition holds that the Declaration of Independence was read to local citizens from the steps of the south doors.